-My story really began when I moved from Florida to San Francisco, CA for an unpaid internship.
-I join the music business and startup-land, which led to social media and community management.
-Except that I'm happiest making things.
+I moved from Florida to San Francisco, CA straight out of college for an unpaid internship.
+I joined the music business and startup-land, which led to years doing social media and community management.
+Except that I learned I'm happiest making things.

 - The New York Times, Cheese Curds, a Riff on Cronuts, a Paris Ham and More